A Christmas Checklist To Help With Your Holiday Decorating + A Free Printable Timeline

 WEEK 2:

 • Put up and decorate the Christmas tree.
-I spent time with two different professional tree designers and have two different Christmas tree decorating tutorials, which you can find HERE and HERE.
+I have a step-by-step Christmas tree decorating tutorial, that you can find HERE.
+It was made after spending the day with a professional tree designer.

 • Decorate your fireplace mantel or any other flat surface in your home.